Choosing the Longest-Lasting Exterior Paint Colors

 Be aware of color limitations

-Certain colors are not recommended for exterior use.
-Others are alkali-sensitive and should not be used on highly alkaline surfaces, such as new masonry.
-Most paint manufacturers have symbols or icons printed on the color chips that provide this information.
+Specific colors are problematic for exterior use.
+Always follow the manufacture's guidelines on which paint colors they recommend or do not recommend for application to structures exterior.
+Some colors are alkali-sensitive and should not be used on highly alkaline surfaces, such as new masonry.
+Most paint manufacturers have symbols, icons, or words printed on the color chips that provide this information.

 Consider the exposure of the surface to be painted

-Exposure direction has a significant impact on color retention.
-Southern exposures receive the most UV light, which can produce the greatest color loss problems.
+A structure's environment and orientation to the sun have a significant impact on color retention.
+Southern exposures surfaces receive the most UV light, which can produce the greatest color loss problems.
+Areas that are shaded or facing another direction, are still impacted by UV light, but to a lesser degree.

-Organic colors tend to fade more quickly then inorganic colors
+Some colors tend to fade more quickly than others

-Inorganic colors (beiges, browns, tans, and other earth-tone colors) are more stable on exterior exposure.
-The pigments used in these colors are less likely to break down then the pigments in organic colors such as reds, blues, greens and yellows.
-This is especially true in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.
+Beiges, browns, tans, and other earth-tone colors are more stable on exterior exposure.
+The inorganic pigments used in these colors are less likely to break down than organic colors such as reds, blues, greens, and yellows.
+The breakdown is more significant in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.

 Always use high-quality paints for superior color retention

 All else being equal, high-quality paints are outstanding for holding their color when exposed to the elements.
-High-quality paints not only exhibit better adhesion to the surface to which they are applied, they are also more resistant to chalking – a process that can rob an exterior paint of its color.
-Investing the time to carefully select the paint color for your property will pay off measurably.
+High-quality paints not only exhibit better adhesion to the surface, but they are also more resistant to chalking – a process that can rob an exterior paint of its color.
+Investing the time to select the paint quality and color for your property carefully will pay off measurably.